kreativermario/kreativermario/README.md

 ## 🔬 Homelab:

 I currently have a small homelab for personal projects and to learn!
-Of course I've locked myself out from the servers a couple times because of Fail2Ban or other firewalls haha!
-Always looking out for great used enterprise equipment to create my dream homelab with a full rack, including switches, routers, firewalls, servers and UPS.
-My next goal is getting a NUC to run OpenWRT or OPNSense.
+Always looking out for used enterprise equipment (hmu if you are selling anything!) to create my dream homelab with a full rack, including switches, routers, firewalls, servers and UPS.

 ### 💻 Devices:
 -  Raspberry Pi 4B 4GB running Raspbian OS